CoursePark/grunt-bln-i18n/README.md

 #### src
 Type: `String|Array`

 Application source files.
-These files will be searched for translation function calls.
+These files are searched for translation function calls.

 #### dest
 Type: `String`

 The destination JSON files for storing encountered translation keys.
-Keys will be stored as a sorted array without duplicates.
+The keys are stored as a sorted array without duplicates.

 #### options.keyRegexp
 Type: `RegExp`

 Regular expression used to find calls to the translation function.
-The first parenthesized substring match will be used as the resulting translation key.
+The first parenthesized substring match is used as the resulting translation key.

 ## i18n-check-keys task

-Checks translation files to make sure they are parseable as well as that they contain all the expected keys.
+Checks specified translation file content, with expected translation keys specified in format matching `i18n-extract-keys` task output.

+Translation files checks:

+* must be parseable by the [l20n](http://l20n.org) library
+* must contain all the expected translation keys

+Expected translation key file checks:

+* must be in correct format
+* must not contain any translation keys starting with an underscore (such keys are considered private & internal to each translation file and should not be directly used from application code)

+Uses standard grunt multi-task configuration without a destination file.

 ### Sample configuration